albertluckas/Saving-files/README.md

 # Saving-files
-A PowerShell script to automagicly save
+A PowerShell script to automagicly save a bunch of files from microsoft outlook to a folder.